a0x8o/flink/docs/dev/table/tableApi.md

 </div>
 </div>

-Window properties such as the start and end timestamp of a time window can be added in the select statement as a property of the window alias as `w.start` and `w.end`, respectively.
+Window properties such as the start, end, or rowtime timestamp of a time window can be added in the select statement as a property of the window alias as `w.start`, `w.end`, and `w.rowtime`, respectively.
+The window start and rowtime timestamps are the inclusive lower and uppper window boundaries.
+In contrast, the window end timestamp is the exclusive upper window boundary.
+For example a tumbling window of 30 minutes that starts at 2pm would have `14:00:00.000` as start timestamp, `14:29:59.999` as rowtime timestamp, and `14:30:00.000` as end timestamp.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">